angrybacon/doomsday-wiki/markdown/chapters/02-ddft/01-basics.md

 1. Oracle triggers with no cards in library for the win.

-Oracle piles can be done with Infernal Contract as well, and cost 1 less mana than a Storm pile with Contract.
+Oracle piles can be done with Infernal Contract as well, and cost 1 less mana than a _Storm_ pile with a contract.

 ### Double Cantrip Piles